Danny's Song (album)

-Danny's Song is the seventh studio album by Canadian country pop artist Anne Murray, released in 1973 via Capitol Records.
+Danny's Song is the eighth studio album by Canadian country pop artist Anne Murray, released in 1973 via Capitol Records.
 It was produced and arranged by Brian Ahern for Happy Sack Productions.
 Tracks 6–10 were recorded live at the National Arts Centre in Ottawa, Ontario.
 The album peaked at number 4 on the Billboard Country Albums chart and number 39 on the Billboard Pop Albums chart.